Archive for April, 2012

 You’ll also want to make sure that you change your locks, access codes and passwords regularly.
 Keeping this information the same for an extended period of time increases the chance of it falling into the wrong hands.
 Some former employees may hold a grudge against your business and attempt to use the information they have to hurt you.
 Regularly changing locks, access codes and computer passwords makes this much less likely.

-A simple way to keep your business safe is to keep it organized and clean.
+A simple way to protect business and keep it safe is to keep it organized and clean.
 If you have a organized supply room, for example, you will be able to save money by avoiding duplicate orders.
 If your filing system is well-managed you will be able to track your finances more accurately.
 It will also be more difficult for employees to steal from your business since you will have accurate and easily-accessible records.
 Finally, keeping your office clean will reduce the number of accidents, slips, falls and mishaps that take place.
 This will keep your employees safe, lower you insurance costs and reduce the number of hours lost to injury.
+We can help protect business.

-Password protect your phone: It may be slightly less convenient to use your phone quickly when it is protected by a password, but it is also a step that you should take to protect your valuable data. iPhones, Android phones, Blackberry phones and Windows Phones all have built in password settings.
+It may be slightly less convenient to use your phone quickly when it is protected by a password, but it is also a step that you should take to protect your valuable data. iPhones, Android phones, Blackberry phones and Windows Phones all have built in password settings.
 Enable the password protection feature and make sure that you choose a password that is difficult for someone else to figure out.
-“1234″ and “111111″ are far too common and easy to guess.
+“1234” and “111111” are far too common and easy to guess.
 Try and come up with a password that is easy for you to remember but difficult for others to guess.

-Install Updated Software: You should run the most updated version of your phone’s operating system that your phone can handle.
+You should run the most updated version of your phone’s operating system that your phone can handle.
 If you have an older phone, you may not be able to upgrade to the absolute newest version, but you should stay as current as possible.
 Most phone manufacturers list how long they support a particular software version on their websites.
 As long as a software version is supported, the vendor will continue to provide security updates and repair possible security flaws.
 Depending on which smartphone you have, you may also wish to install additional security software such as a virus scanner or a spyware scanner.
 Different versions of these programs are available for different phones.
+It’s possible to protect business and your home with your smartphone.

 This tragic situation shows how important it is to exercise caution around streams, lakes, creeks, ponds and other bodies of water.
 It also shows just how powerful and dangerous water can be.